When Questions Arise

-The Court is to have regard to family violence and the impact or likely impact on the safety of the child and on other members of his family and the child’s personal wellbeing.
+The Court is to have regard to family violence and its impact or likely impact on the safety of the child, other members of his family and the child’s personal wellbeing.

-Similar requirements apply in other proceedings including in particular divorce and judicial separation.
+Similar requirements apply in other proceedings, divorce and judicial separation in particular.
 Courts have the powers to adjourn proceedings in respect of guardianship and custody for the purpose of enabling an agreement to be made with or without the assistance of a third party.

-The District Court has power to order Social Worker’s reports.
+The District Court has the power to order social workers’ reports.
 The wishes of the child must be taken into account.

-A court may appoint a guardian ad litem what are satisfied that it is in child’s best interest.
+A court may appoint a guardian ad litem where satisfied that it is in the child’s best interest.
 The court must take into account the age and understanding of the child, his or her welfare, social workers’ reports, and the wishes of the child.

 The guardian ad litem may be legally represented if the issues are sufficiently serious.

 Children may give evidence by live video link in proceedings relating to their welfare.
-They may give evidence to an intermediary having regard to their age and mental condition.
+They may give evidence through an intermediary with regard to their age and mental condition.